arieluy/trip-reports/_posts/2023-06-18-mount-olympus.md

   <figcaption>Petrostrouga refuge and heading back into the forest</figcaption>
 </figure>

+## Highlights

+I really enjoyed the scrambling section right before the Mytikas summit.
+It was a fun challenge and not something I had done before.

 ## Challenges

 The main challenges were planning around the weather and acquiring reservations for the refuges.
 The language barrier also sometimes limited communication with other hikers on the mountain.